Why Shade Matters at PNC Park

 Pennsylvania summers are moderate compared to southern stadiums, but bring adequate water anyway.
 Light-colored, breathable clothing helps, and sunscreen on exposed areas is important.
 The riverfront location provides wind that offers natural cooling—use it to your advantage by selecting seats where breezes reach you.

-Position yourself at the back of your third base section to maximize overhang shadow coverage as the sun angle shifts.
+Position yourself at the back of your first base section to maximize overhang shadow coverage as the sun angle shifts.
 If you have a club level seat, take advantage of the air-conditioned club areas during slow game moments.
 The trade-off between shade and the famous skyline views is worth considering—you can step outside the shaded section briefly for photos and then return to shade.